luciousmc/frontend_practice/exercises/react-rendering-lists/README.md

 ### Quiz

-- What is are some ways to render lists of React elements?
+- What `Array` method is commonly used to create a list of React elements?
 - What is the best value to use as a "key" prop when rendering lists?